devops4me/terraform-aws-coreos-ami-id/README.md

 **Hardcoding AMI IDs, account IDs, region codes, subnet cidrs and Route53 zone IDs brings duplication into your Terraform code, makes it brittle and prevents you running it in different regions and accounts.**

-Use this module to dynamically retrieve the CoreOS AMI ID for the region you are operating in.
+Use this module to dynamically retrieve the CoreOS AMI ID for your region instead of just hardcoding it in.

 ## Usage